Navknight/SpeakingLua/README.md

 Run test_semantiff.py
 The code in code.txt is run and the variables are outputted at program end.

+The given example is the sum of cubes from 0 to 10.
+The output should be:
+a: 10
+b: 3025
+(Not the exact format)

+The code file may be changed to check various files

 ## Lexer
 #### Niraj and Abhinav
 Input: A stream of characters i.e. string